GLN/Index-Array-API/README.md

 Documentation & Usage
 ---------------------

-The source code has complete documentation, and `index_array.maxpat` is an example implementation.
+The source code has complete documentation, and `example.maxpat` is an example implementation.

 License
 -------